hiteshjoshi1/commands/aws_learn/networking/dns.md

 DNS Zone file (on DNS Server) has following components -

-__CNAME Record __ -
+__CNAME Record__ -

-CNAME or Canonical Name links an alias name to another true or canonical domain name. for example - www.example.com may be linked to the naked domain example.com
+CNAME or Canonical Name links an alias name to another true or canonical domain name. for example - www.example.com m and mobile.example.com

 __A Record__-
 IPv4 Address Mapping records (A)—a hostname and its IPv4 address.